Kmiatelli/Kmiatelli/README.md

 - 🛩️ I’m currently working as a Fligth Attendant
-- 🐍 I’m currently learning some program languages to reach the developer world.
+- 🐍 Studying and learning some program languages to reach the developer world.
 At this moment working more on Python stuffs
 - ♀️ Pronouns: She/Her

 <div align="center">